huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 ---

-# Four different ways to respond when someone shares news

-1. active constructive
-2. active destructive
-3. passive constructive
-4. passive destructive

-Active constructive responses, which involve genuine engagement and building on the person’s news, are found to be the most energizing.

----

-# The Principles of Connected Conversation

-* Principle 1: Create Doorknobs (that lead to a story rather than end the conversation)
-* Principle 2: Be a Loud Listener
-	* <u>Sounds</u>: Saying “yes” or “uh-huh” or “hmm” to signal listening and encourage continued energy from the speaker.
-	* <u>Facial Expressions</u>: Changing facial expressions to react physically to the story being told.
-	* <u>Body Language</u>: Forward lean posture towards the speaker signals engagement and positive energy.
-Never turn away or sideways, as it signals you are trying to leave a conversation and immediately hurts the energy of a moment.
-* Principle 3: Repeat \& Follow
-	* Repeating key points back to the speaker in your own words and following on with an additional insight, story, or doorknob.
-* Principle 4: Make Situational Eye Contact
-	* Deep and connected while they speak.
-	* Organic while you speak - It’s ok to gaze off while you think, but use eye contact to emphasize key points and moments in a story.

----

-# The RASA Framework

-* Receive: focus your attention on what the person is saying.
-* Appreciate: show signs of appreciation.
-* Summarize: sum up in a few words what the person was telling you.
-* Ask a good question.

----

 # The Vampire Test

 * If, after hanging out with someone making you feel worn out and depleted, that person is a vampire (能量吸血鬼).